 The workflow helps publishers save time because automated systems work faster than human beings.
-Publishers can also give better service because they can always fulfill their promise rather than dealing with backorders and customers’ complaints.
+Publishers can also give better service because they can always fulfill their promises rather than dealing with backorders and customers’ complaints.

-8. Design book covers
+8. Design Book Covers

 Publishers can design book covers based on a specific target market’s preferences and tastes with AI.

 Yes, that’s right, folks.
 AI designing book covers.
 It’s real!

 With AI, publishers don’t have to hire graphic designers or learn Photoshop and other design tools.